-We denote the set of policy satisfying (\ref{inventoryconstraint}) by $\cP$.
-Note the seller can always set the price to $p_\infty$, thus constraint (\ref{inventoryconstraint}) can always be met.
-The expected revenue generated by a policy $\pi$ is as follows:
+We denote the set of admissible pricing policies by $\cP$.
+The expected revenue generated by a policy $\pi$ is defined by

-Here, the presence of $\lambda$ in (\ref{expectedrevenue}) means that the expectation is taken under the demand function $\lambda$.
-Given a demand function $\lambda$, we wish to find the optimal policy $\pi^*$ that maximizes the expected revenue (\ref{expectedrevenue}) while subjected to the inventory constraint (\ref{inventoryconstraint}).
-In our model, since we don't have perfect information on $\lambda$, we seek a pricing policy $\pi$ that performs as close to $\pi^*$ as possible.
+Here, the presence of $\lambda$ in $J^\pi(x,T;\lambda)$ means that the expectation is taken with respect to the demand function $\lambda$.
+Given a demand function $\lambda$, we wish to find the optimal admissible policy $\pi^*$ that maximizes (\ref{expectedrevenue}).
+In our model, since we don't know the exact $\lambda$, we seek $\pi\in\cP$ that performs as close to $\pi^*$ as possible.

 However, even if the demand function $\lambda$ is known, computing the expected value of the optimal policy is hard.
 It involves solving a Bellman equation resulting from a dynamic program.
-Fortunately, as shown in many previous literatures \cite{besbes}, \cite{gallego1}, we can obtain an upper bound for the expected value for any policy via considering a full-information deterministic optimization problem.
+Fortunately, as shown in \cite{besbes, gallego1}, we can obtain an upper bound for the expected value for any policy via considering a full-information deterministic optimization problem.
 Define: